rangle/augury/README.md

 ## Future Plans

 We are working hard towards [the official release](https://github.com/rangle/augury/releases).
-But at the mean time, you can take a look at our [milestones](https://github.com/rangle/augury/milestones) to see what new features are in place.
+But in the mean time, you can take a look at our [milestones](https://github.com/rangle/augury/milestones) to see what new features are in place.

 ## License
 [MIT](LICENSE)